Ayee-sha/Stroke-Project/README.md

 The GraphMattressData.py file uses the pre-saved numpy arrays to create contour plots of the pressure distribution and stitches the plots in a animation.

 TODO: The color bar for the pressure distribution is dynamic per frame, leading to subpar animation.
 A static value for the color bar needs to be setup.
 Instead of saving PNG images an animation needs to be setup instead that consumes less memory and storage.
+The graphs are inverted along the width of the bed; i.e., the left most side of the bed s now the right most side.
+This needs to be changed so left right correspond to each other when graphing.
+This is not the case with the numpy arrays.

 ## Analyze Data